 Water fountains will not be accessible at this time.
 Employees are encouraged to bring water from home.

 Brampton: Our sensored bottle filler fountain will continue to be accessible.

 Sault Ste.
-Marie: The only exception to this is the sensored bottle filler fountains located by A door in the main building and inside the GLC.
+Marie: The only exception to this is the sensored bottle filler fountains inside the GLC.